-Perth's climate delivers abundant solar in summer and reduced generation in winter.
-Getting the most from your battery means adjusting your strategy with the seasons.
-This guide covers month-by-month solar data, seasonal settings, and practical tips to maximise your savings year-round.
+Perth gets strong solar generation through summer and noticeably less through winter.
+Getting the most from a home battery means adjusting how you run it as the seasons change.
+This guide covers Perth's month-by-month solar generation, seasonal battery settings, and practical steps to keep your grid imports low year-round.

-Perth summers deliver 10-12 hours of strong solar generation daily, making this the most productive season for your battery.
-It is also the most demanding — air conditioning drives evening electricity consumption to its peak.
+Perth summers give you 10-12 hours of strong solar generation a day, which makes this the most productive season for your battery.
+It is also the most demanding.
+Air conditioning pushes evening electricity use to its highest point of the year.

 A 6.6kW solar system in Perth generates 32-37 kWh per day during summer.
-With a 10 kWh battery, you will typically reach full charge by midday, leaving several hours of surplus solar to export or run heavy appliances.
+With a 10 kWh battery, you will usually reach full charge by midday, which leaves several hours of surplus solar to export or to run heavy appliances.

 - Pre-cool your home during solar hours (2-5pm): Drop the thermostat a few degrees while the sun is still powering your system directly.
 This thermal mass keeps the house comfortable into the evening without drawing on battery reserves.